-2. Darnell Goodwin was convicted of a crime he did not commit, and his is one of the most recent of the Watts team's wrongful convictions to be overturned.
+2. Darnell Harris was convicted of crime he did not commit, and he is one of the most recent of the Watts team's wrongful convictions to be overturned.

 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.